earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Are you on a record label?

 A: We are not on an Earthling record label, but we would like to be.
-We are currently signed to The Cloud Kinski Explosion Extravaganza Universal Unlimited Dog And Pony Show label from our planet.
+We are currently signed to The Cloud Kinski Explosion Extravaganza Universal Unlimited Intergalactic Dog-and-Pony Show label from our planet.

 Q: What is the music industry like on your planet?